pvslav/portfolio/SQL/README.md

 Data cleaning typically involves the following tasks:

-- andling Missing Values: Identifying and dealing with missing data points.
+- Handling Missing Values: Identifying and dealing with missing data points.
 - Removing Duplicates: Identifying and removing duplicate records or entries from the dataset to avoid redundant information.
 - Standardizing Data: Ensuring consistent data formats, units, and representations across the dataset.
 - Data Transformation: Modifying original data to bring it into a suitable format for analysis, visualization, or other data processing tasks.